0

 The Lucky Hand

-A guaranteed valuable card with each opening.
+A guaranteed valuable card with every opening.
 The surprise remains intact — but disappointment is eliminated at the source.

 Emotion ✓ · Value ✓

 The Lucky Hand didn't invent Pokémon cards.
-It invented a way to get beautiful ones without choosing between the emotion of opening and the certainty of content.
+It invented a way to get nice ones without choosing between the emotion of opening and the certainty of the content.

 "In a classic booster, you buy hope.
-At The Lucky Hand, you buy certainty — and the surprise remains intact."
+With The Lucky Hand, you buy certainty — and the surprise remains intact."

 The word "experience" is overused.
 So let's be precise about what it concretely means in the context of an Only Hit booster.